shrey079/shrey079/README.md

 # Hi, I'm Shrey 👋🏾 💻

 I'm a 2nd-year Computer Science student at the University of Waterloo.
 Some languages I enjoy working with include JavaScript, Python and C++.
 Currently, in School, I am learning about Data Structures, Algorithm's, and low-level machine code languages such as MIPS and ARM.
-I am also learning about Full Stack Web Development as well as the SDLC!
+I am also learning about Full Stack Web Development as well as the SDLC on the side!
 In my free time, I like to play basketball, listen to music or play some video games!

 ## Find me around the web 🌎:
 - <a href="https://www.shreypatel.tech">Shreypatel.tech</a> 📹 ✍🏾